alevani/ant_war_simulation/README.md

 ### Collective

+Collective behavior is a process without central control that brings together multiple participants to achieve some outcome.
+We see the outcomes of collective behavior everywhere in nature (The Evolution of the Algorithms for Collective Behavior) -> this book also mentioned the idea of an "food availability measure" by ants. => how much ant are dispatched to a food supply depends on the rate at which food if is found and not the location.
+The more food is available the more quickly a ant will return to the nest, the more worker it will find and convert.

+-> ants task management:

+Each ants do what is based on the rate of interaction between ants.
+(Cuticular hydrocarbon).
+It tells what ants does what because the way ant ant work tells change the hydrocarbon chemical reactione.
+For example, when harvester ant foragers are out in the sun, the proportion of n-alkanes in their hydrocarbon profiles increases, leading a forager to smell recognizably different from an ant that works inside the nest (Wagner et al., 2001)

 I think an important ascpect is that all the behaviour won't be findable as "algorithms" just because they are not.
 For instance, they way ants breed or such is not a algorithm.
 So I will have to learn how they do it and create my own algorithm.
 That's gonna be a nice output.

 https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms